Eklavya-11/PG-Extension/README.md

     </h3>
 </a>
 # PG-Extension
-Extension i finished on May,2022 for pg
+i finished on May,2022 for pg

 Made a repo here so i dont forgot about updating .